nih-cfde/usecases/docs/about/contributing.md

 ### `Persona` files
 - Required sections:
     - yaml index header
-    - Short description of their biological/computational experience and relation to any of the other Personas in the Use Cases Repository
+    - One line description of the biological/computational experience and relation to any of the other Personas in the Use Cases Repository
     - Persona title (same as yaml index title)
     - Short description of their work role and responsibilities, slightly more detailed than the first description
     - A section listing assumptions about the persona's credentials e.g., access to the CFDE